 The AMARIS product family has a new addition.
-The SCHWIND AMARIS 1050RS is the new flagship, which is at the forefront of technology today.
+The SCHWIND AMARIS 1050RS is the new flagship, which is among the leading excimer laser technologies today.
 It is the only excimer laser system available in the market to operate at 1050 Hz, leading to an extremely short ablation time of just 1.3 seconds per dioptre1.

 Another innovative feature of the SCHWIND AMARIS 1050RS is active 7D eye tracking in space and time.
 With this feature, eye movements occurring during the period between acquisition of the eye-tracker image and triggering of the subsequent laser pulses are anticipated and pre-compensated.